Planning a food tour of London? Right this way...

 While the bagel battle rages on between ‘the white one’ and ‘the yellow one’ next door, most Londoners will tell you that Beigel Bake is the place to go.
 Open 24/7 (just in case a craving strikes at 4am), it was founded in 1974 and has been dishing up the same silky bagels piled with succulent homemade salt beef, chunky pickles and blow-your-Brora-socks-off English mustard ever since.

 While the crispy, new penny-coloured deep fried sea bass is one of the finest fish dishes we’ve ever eaten, it’s just one of a handful of iconic offerings on the menu at this smash-hit Thai restaurant.
 Getting a table at Som Saa can be a struggle (it’s heaving every night of the week), so go early to add your name to the list, and head across the street to The Culpepper for a sharpener while you wait.
 Didn't manage to grab that table?
-Cook up your own storm from your impressive kitchen at Plum's home, The Debut.
+Cook up your own storm from your impressive kitchen at one of our exclusive homes.

-If you’re looking for a fine dining experience that really encapsulates London’s contemporary food scene, look no further than this cutting-edge restaurant in Shoreditch.
-Chef Isaac McHale and his team serve up modern British fare alongside dizzying wine pairings - with dishes like this buttermilk chicken in pine salt giving the place its cult following.
+If you’re looking for a fine dining experience that really defines London food tours, look no further than this cutting-edge restaurant in Shoreditch.
+Chef Isaac McHale and his team serve up modern British fare alongside dizzying wine pairings - with dishes like the buttermilk chicken in pine salt giving the place its cult following.
 After one bite, you won’t be surprised to learn The Clove Club has held onto its Michelin star since 2014.

 It would be nothing short of sacrilegious to leave London without giving yourself at least one fish and chips-induced food coma.
 There’s a lot of choice when it comes to this British classic - some great, some...not so great.
 Poppies has acquired quite the following since it first opened in 1952.
 Grab a box of freshly battered fish and golden chips (vinegar mandatory), and take it for a stroll around Camden’s famous lock.
 A great option if you're exploring London with the kids.